Jvanrhijn/polybar-spotify/README.md

 [<img src="https://i.imgur.com/QyUzhAM.png" width="350" alt="A saved song"/>](https://i.imgur.com/QyUzhAM.png)

 If the "-s" and "-u" arguments are used, the script will use the Spotify API to determine whether you have saved the current song to your library (i.e. favorited it).
+With these options, you can have a heart icon display for your favorite songs and a music icon display for others.
 The argument "-s" specifies the text or icon to use if the song has been saved, and the "-u" options speficies text to use if it is not saved.

 ```ini
 exec = python /path/to/spotify/script -f '{saved}{artist}: {song}{unsaved}' -s 's: ' -u ' :u'